rydnr/osoco-site/site/content/thoughts/designing-media-for-thought-with-moldable-development.md

 {{<youtube id="IcwHaF5aRTM">}}

-The Glamorous Toolkit offers tools, such as an inspector, debugger or a search interface, that are highly moldable in that they can be customized to various contexts.
+The Glamorous Toolkit offers tools such as an inspector, debugger or a search interface, that are highly moldable in that they can be customized to various contexts.

 As Gîrba affirms: